 Archaeologists have found one instance hinting that increased warfare played a tragic role in Salado society.
 They found burned roof beams lying in disorder on the floor of a structure.
 Then they found an arrow point embedded in what had been a doorway.
 Then, trapped beneath the burned roof beams they found three skeletons lying facedown on what had been the floor of their home.
 Other evidence indicated their settlement had been raided.
 The waist-high walls of their pithouse would have provided little protection from determined raiders.
 They took refuge in their home, only to have the raiders set it on fire.

-By the early 1200s, many small irrigation communities had claimed most of the prime agricultural land in the basin Settlements hd been built on nearly every ridge overlooking the Salt and Tonto floodplains.
-Then in the late 1200s immigrants from the Kayenta-Tusayan tradition entered the region, bringing their corrugated ceramic and roomblock architectural styles with them.
+By the early 1200s, many small irrigation communities had claimed most of the prime agricultural land in the basin.
+Settlements had been built on nearly every ridge overlooking the Salt and Tonto floodplains.
+Then in the late 1200s immigrants from the Kayenta-Tusayan tradition entered the region, bringing their corrugated ceramics and roomblock architectural styles with them.
 These groups settled on the edges of local communities and filled the rest of the habitable upland areas.
 Many local communities in the basin built platform mounds that served as both ceremonial centers and territorial markers.

 The 1400s were a time of great movement and consolidation in the Southwest.
 It was also the time of entry of the Utes, Apaches and Navajos to the scene.
 By 1500, Apache tribes were in control of the Tonto Basin after pushing the Salado out.
-Following the pottery, many of the Salado potters moved further south, to the San Pedro River Valley or into northern Mexico.
-They weren't going to Paquime as that famous pottery-making city was already abandoned, its citizens reportedly migrating over the mountains to the west into Yaqui territory.
+Following the pottery trail, many of the Salado potters moved further south, to the San Pedro River Valley and into northern Mexico.
+They weren't going to Paquimé as that famous pottery-making city was being abandoned, too, its citizens reportedly migrating over the mountains to the west into Yaqui territory.

-Salado shapes and designs had migrated to the Rio Grande Valley years before and derivatives were being produced locally.
+Salado shapes and designs had migrated to the Rio Grande Valley years before and derivatives were being produced locally there.
 Archaeologists have found Salado pottery, made in the Tonto Basin, from the Pacific Ocean to the Rio Grande and from northern Mexico to central Utah.